timothyrobbinscpa/timothyrobbinscpa.github.io/_posts/2024-08-04-recipe_site_traffic.md

 - Used the optimized Random Forest model to predict daily high-traffic recipes for the homepage.
 - Outlined a plan for ongoing model refinement based on real-world data and user feedback.

-Throughout the process, my approach was data-driven, methodical, and aligned with the objective of enhancing user engagement by featuring recipes with the highest likelihood of attracting traffic.

 ## Reflecting on the Journey

 ### Overcoming Challenges and Personal Growth